skolchin/gbr/README.md

 Changelog:

+24/07/2019:

-24/07/2019: GUI rewritten: all code moved from main() to GbrGUI class
+* GUI rewritten: all code moved from main() to GbrGUI class

+* Extra info on board save

 TODO: